-"Managed care plan" or "plan" means a health plan as defined in chapter 431:10A, 432, or 432D, regardless of form, offered or administered by a health care insurer, including, but not limited to, a mutual benefit society or a health maintenance organization, mutual benefit societies of employee organizations, or voluntary employee beneficiary associations, but shall not include disability insurers licensed under chapter 431.
+"Managed care plan" or "plan" means a health plan as defined in section 431:10A, or chapter 432 or 432D, regardless of form, offered or administered by a health care insurer, including but not limited to a mutual benefit society or health maintenance organization, or voluntary employee beneficiary associations, but shall not include disability insurers licensed under chapter 431.

 "Rate" means every rate, charge, classification, schedule, practice, or rule.
-The definition of "rate" shall exclude fees and fee schedules paid by the insurer to providers of services covered under the Act.
+The definition of "rate" excludes fees and fee schedules paid by the insurer to providers of services covered under this article.